 What does a design system contain?
 How do I organize and systematize design patterns in a pattern library?

 Finally, we look at how brands can be enhanced continuously with agile methods.
 What are the roles that an agile design team needs in the company?
 Which rituals and methods facilitate continuous development?
 And what are the levels of agile design management?

 Katja Wenger is an interface and brand designer and advises companies on brand and product innovation.
 Before founding think moto, she worked as art director for renowned digital and design agencies such as Pixelpark, MetaDesign, Jung von Matt/Next, Saatchi & Saatchi, Peter Schmidt Group and Aperto and was responsible for numerous national and international digital brand presences.
 Katja Wenger is a member of the Deutscher Designer Club (DDC).

 Marco Spies is an interaction designer and brand consultant.
 Before founding think moto, he worked as a concept developer at Pixelpark, creative director at Neue Digitale (later Razorfish) and executive director interactive at the branding agency Peter Schmidt Group (BBDO).
 He is co-founder of the e-travel start-up flyiin.
 Marco Spies has been honorary professor for Branded Interactions and Flexible Identities at HAWK Hildesheim since 2017.

 think moto is a design and innovation agency for products and brands.
-The team around Katja Wenger and Marco Spies helps companies and organisations in the digital transformation. think moto works with startups, medium-sized companies and leading brand companies on innovative, human-centered business models, products and brand identities.
-The agency's clients include Audi, Volkswagen, Lufthansa, Miles and More and many others.
+The team led by Katja Wenger and Marco Spies supports companies and organizations in their digital transformation.

 Saarbrücker Str.
 24